Double Decreases: Left Right Center - 18 Methods

 Quick Steps

-Insert the RH needle knitwise into three stitches on the LH needle and knit them together.
+Insert RH needle knitwise into three stitches on LH needle and knit them together, like a regular knit but into three stitches instead of one.

-• Step 3: Pull the new stitch through all three stitches.
+Pull the new stitch through all three stitches

 Slip Slip Slip Purl